 Strategy #4: The Halo Effect

 When someone forms a positive impression in one area, they tend to view everything else about that person positively too.
 This is the halo effect.
+Research by Edward Thorndike demonstrated that one positive trait reliably biases evaluators to rate all other traits more favorably.

 How to use it: Make your application visually impeccable.
 Clean formatting, consistent styling, zero typos.
 A polished presentation creates a "halo" that extends to your qualifications.